Implementing the Citrix HDX RealTime Optimization Pack: don’t forget about QoS/DSCP!

 Right click to create a new QoS policy.
 Start by creating a policy for audio, assigning it DSCP value 46.

-In the next screen, you can select the application this policy needs to be applied to.
+In the next screen, optionally you can restrict the policy to an application, e.g MediaEngineService.exe.

 In the following screen you can limit the policy to specific source and destination IP addresses.
 Choose Any source and destination IP address.

 Select TCP and UDP (UDP will be used by default, however TCP fallback is possible) and specify the port ranges used for audio.
 You can get these ranges by running following Powershell command on a SFB Frontend or Management server: Get-CsConferencingConfiguration | fl Client*

 Repeat this procedure for video (DSCP 34) and configure the corresponding ports used for video in your SFB environment.

 You can use a tcpdump utility (e.g. Wireshark) to verify all voice and video traffic has the correct DSCP value assigned:

 When a user connects to his or her desktop using a Citrix Receiver client not supporting the Realtime Media Engine, all voice and video traffic will be handled from within the VDA.
 To make sure this traffic is also assigned the correct DSCP value, you can apply the same Policy Based QoS GPO’s to the VDA’s.
 This is of even greater importance when using a XenApp published desktop (SBC) as the (virtual) NIC will be shared with traffic from other users.
 Setting the correct policies will make sure appropriate priorities on voice traffic will be set by the (server) OS.